Why GameStop shares are on a wild, Reddit-driven run

 “We believe the current share price and valuation levels are not sustainable, and we expect the shares to return to a more normal/fair valuation driven by the fundamentals.”

 For now, GameStop enthusiasts haven’t shown signs of wavering.
-For the second trading day in a row, trading was halted due to high volatility, as investors drive the price up by double digits.
+Across consecutive sessions on Friday and Monday, trading was halted more than 10 times, as investors drove the price up by double digits.